Giovanniprevitera01/Giovanniprevitera01/README.md

 - 🕵️‍♂️ **Digital Forensics**: Skills in analyzing and recovering digital evidence using tools like Amped FIVE; capable of drafting technical forensic reports.
 - 🧠 **Problem Solving**: Strong logical reasoning and mathematical skills applied to computational challenges.
 - 🛠️ **Other Tools**: Proficient with Linux environments, virtualization software, and version control systems (Git & GitHub).
+- 📈 **Data Analysis & Visualization**: Hands-on experience in exploratory data analysis, statistical modeling, and building insightful visual dashboards using Python (Pandas, Matplotlib, Seaborn) and Jupyter Notebooks

 ---

 ## 👨‍💻 Notable Academic Projects

-- 🔒 **Biometric Authentication System**: Developed a facial recognition-based system for user authentication.
+- 🔒 **Biometric Authentication System (Thesys)**: Developed a facial recognition-based system for user authentication.
 - 🩺 **Medical Image Denoising**: Applied autoencoding and deconvolution techniques to enhance medical images.
 - 🕵️‍♂️ **Digital Forensics Reports**: Produced technical reports using Amped FIVE for forensic analysis of videos and images.
 - 🎬 **Movie Database Management**: Designed and implemented a relational database system for managing a movie collection using SQL.
+- 📊 **Restaurant Data Challenge**: Performed exploratory data analysis and built interactive dashboards to uncover insights from restaurant transaction datasets.
 ---

 ## 📊 GitHub Stats